AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/conditionalRendering.md

 Whoa, you've done a lot!
 Already you've learned the core mindset and techniques of React which includes a new language, JSX!!
 Congratulation!

-In the past few lessons you've learned how to fetch data, store it in state and rendering it for the human-user's eyes using someone else's code base, React.
+In the past few lessons you've learned how to fetch data, store it in state, and rendering it for the human user’s eyes using someone else's codebase, React.
 During that time you've learned how to merge our understanding of programming in JavaScript with the layout and styling of HTML and CSS.
 We've been working hard!
 But now it's time to dig a little deeper and figure out how to use some of the statements we learned last week to render certain elements based on conditions that we get in our applications.

 ## Conditional Rendering Using Local State